smartinternz02/SBSPS-Challenge-10021-1690391852/README.md

   <p>
     Hosted Link :
     <a href="https://evian.netlify.app/">
-    EVian Website
+    EVCharge Website
   </a>
   <br/>
- UI for Evian : <a href="https://www.figma.com/file/pYRgQZescDkHIZQS5DkV9x/EVIAN-UI"> Figma
+ UI for EvCharge : <a href="https://www.figma.com/file/pYRgQZescDkHIZQS5DkV9x/EVIAN-UI"> Figma
   </p>
 </div>

-## What is Evian?
+## What is EvCharge?
 It is a one stop solution to all your EV Charging Problem.
 It will significantly impact user's time and effort.
 Instead of finding EV stations and empty slots physically, You can now explore various stations, compare prices and book slots from home.

 ## What's our Motive?